 How to create an MLA Works Cited list

-The MLA Works Cited page lists full details of every source that you cited in the text.
-The sources are alphabetized by the author’s last name (or, if there is no author, by the first word of the title).
+The MLA Works Cited page appears at the end of your paper and gives full details of every source that you cited in the text.
+These are the most important format rules: